kavia-common/medical-support-chatbot-system-3096-3105/medical_chatbot_backend/README.md

 # CrewAI Medical Support - FastAPI Backend

-A modular FastAPI backend for a demo medical support chatbot with two agents:
+A modular FastAPI backend for a demo medical support chatbot with three agents:
 - PatientAgent: interactive symptom collection and note structuring (heuristic).
 - MedicalAgent: mock RAG over simple vectorized guidelines to produce general recommendations.
   - Strong disclaimer: "Recommendations are not medical advice"
+- ClinicalAgent: expert-style suggestions focused on diagnostic tests and medicines/support, powered by the same guideline RAG with a structured output.
+  - Distinct from PatientAgent/MedicalAgent; can be invoked for expert output.

 This backend integrates with the provided React frontend via REST.